Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

 Aside from image classification, Yu et al. \cite{yu2020self} introduced a continual learning method for image semantic segmentation.
 Before the training process of each new task, the model containing previous knowledge is stored.
 After training a new model on data instances from the new task, a set of unlabelled data instances are fed into both the previous and the new models to generate their pseudo labels, which are then fused by a Conflict Reduction Module to get their most accurate pseudo labels.
 Finally, a joint model is retrained with the unlabelled data instances and their corresponding pseudo labels to preserve previously learned knowledge.
+Besides, Wang et al. \cite{wang2022lifelong} proposed a new continual learning framework for graph learning named Feature Graph Networks (FGN).
+Specifically, FGN designs a new graph topology through which the continual growth of a graph can be regarded as the continual increase of training samples, and typical convolutional-neural-network-based continual learning techniques can thus be used for graph learning.